HehehBoiii78/automod_lover-bot/README.md

 - Switches monitoring to newer posts when they appear
 - Intelligently handles Reddit API rate limits by parsing error messages
 - Continuous and efficient operation with comprehensive logging

+## The Bot's Profile
+The bot is live!
+It has its own Reddit account, check it out at [u/automod_lover-bot](https://www.reddit.com/user/automod_lover-bot).